 The term “5G” gets tossed around a lot, but without a lot of explanation.
 Most people have a general idea that “5G” equals “fast,” but not much beyond that.
 So, what is 5G?
-5G stands for fifth generation, and it’s the next generation of wireless networking technology, following — you guessed it — 4G.
+5G stands for the fifth generation, and it’s the next generation of wireless networking technology, following — you guessed it — 4G.
 So obviously it’s better and faster than 4G.
 But why?
 What makes it great?

 5G is, among other things, the backbone of the T-Mobile and Sprint merger, so it’s obviously pretty important.
 When T-Mobile announced its plans to acquire Sprint in April 2018, it promised the availability of a nationwide 5G network based on the holdings of the two companies — T-Mobile’s holdings were in the high-band and low-band frequencies, while Sprint held a mid-band spectrum.
 The deal finally closed in April 2020, and almost immediately, T-Mobile’ began deploying Sprint’s 5G network, announcing it was “expanding access to nationwide 5G for millions of Americans in its mission to deliver a transformative 5G network for all.”